Skip to main content

 1. Why doesn't the parent table need to maintain child table relationships?

-Using a foreign key unidirectional association design, the child table points to the parent table through a foreign key, and the parent table doesn't need to maintain child table information.
-This approach allows you to:
+Using a foreign key unidirectional association design, the child table points to the parent table through a foreign key, and the parent table does not need to maintain child table information.
+This allows you to:

 • Simplify parent table data structure